James Jebbia: Career

 In the late 1970s, Jebbia worked as a child actor.
 He played the role of Tommy Watson in the first series of Grange Hill.

-In 1983, at the age of 19, Jebbia worked his first job in New York at Parachute, a minimalist skate shop and clothing store located in SoHo, Manhattan.
+In 1983, at the age of 19, Jebbia worked his first job in New York at Parachute, a high end avant garde clothing store located in SoHo, Manhattan.
 A few years later, in 1989, he worked as the manager of the streetwear store, Union NYC, which carried mainly English clothing brands.
 Its first store opened in 1989 on Spring Street in Manhattan, and later closed in 2009.
 From 1991 to 1994, Jebbia partnered with Shawn Stussy, the founder of the clothing brand, Stüssy.

 In 1994, Jebbia founded the clothing brand and skateboarding shop Supreme, and opened its first store on Lafayette Street in Manhattan.
 Among his earliest designs was a cut-and-sew pair of tiger-stripe cargo pants.
 As of 2021, Supreme has 14 locations worldwide.
-Locations include: New York City, Brooklyn, Chicago, San Francisco, Los Angeles, London, Paris, Milan, Berlin and Japan (Harajuku, Shibuya, Daikanyama, Nagoya, Osaka, and Fukuoka).
+Locations include New York City, Brooklyn, Chicago, San Francisco, Los Angeles, London, Paris, Milan, Berlin and Japan (Harajuku, Shibuya, Daikanyama, Nagoya, Osaka and Fukuoka).

 Over the years, Jebbia has collaborated with high-profile artists, such as Damien Hirst, Takashi Murakami and Richard Prince.
 In 2017, Supreme collaborated with Louis Vuitton for their debut collection during Paris Fashion Week.